A topic from the subject of Spectroscopy in Chemistry.

 IR spectroscopy is a powerful tool for structural characterization because:

-• It provides information about the presence of specific functional groups, which can help identify the compound.
+• It provides information about the presence and types of functional groups, aiding in compound identification.

 Additional Notes: